torvalds/linux/Documentation/bpf/bpf_licensing.rst

 Other kernels or user space implementations of eBPF instruction set and runtime can have proprietary licenses.

-Using BPF programs in the Linux kernel
+Using BPF programs in the GNU/Linux kernel
 ======================================

-Linux Kernel (while being GPLv2) allows linking of proprietary kernel modules under these rules:
+GNU/Linux Kernel (while being GPLv2) allows linking of proprietary kernel modules under these rules:
 Documentation/process/license-rules.rst